Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/bursty.md

 τ = 130.
 dprob = DiscreteProblem(jumpsys,u0,tspan,ps)
 ```
-where `de_chan0` is the initial condition for the delay channel where we assume no ongoing delay reactions at $t=0$.

 ## Non-Markovian part
 Next, we define delay trigger funtion: for *n*th-reaction, $\emptyset \rightarrow nP$, the delay channel will be added of a vector $[\tau,\ldots,\tau]$ of size $n$.